Privacy Policy

 Initial contact

-When you contact me via the website form or email, I will collect basic personal information to respond to your enquiry.
+When you contact me via the website form or email, I will collect basic personal data to respond to your enquiry.
 This may include your name, email address, and phone number.
-If you choose not to proceed with therapy, your information will be securely deleted within 4 months unless you request earlier deletion.
+If you choose not to proceed with therapy, your data will be securely deleted within 4 months unless you request earlier deletion.

 While accessing counselling